Rzechta, Łódź Voivodeship

 Rzechta is a village in the administrative district of Gmina Sieradz, within Sieradz County, Łódź Voivodeship, in central Poland.
-It lies approximately 7 km east of Sieradz and 48 km south-west of the regional capital Łódź.

 Rzechta is the location of the annual two-day celebrations of Święto Plinzy (Plinza festival) holiday devoted to – among other things – the traditional potato pancake cookery.
 The pancakes, known as placki ziemniaczane in Polish have a long history in Poland, with recipes dating back to the 17th-century Catholic monasteries.
 The largest potato pancake (possibly in the world) measuring 2 meters and 2 centimeters was made during the Rzechta festival in 2011 (see photo).
 The tongue-in-cheek games in Rzechta include the throwing of bad potato pancake, with the record of 29 meters.